 All study abroad applications are carefully reviewed by the Study Abroad Committee.
-Please note that there is an earlier deadline for Oxford, LSE, IFSA-Butler UCL, DIS, Copenhagen, DIS, Stockholm, SIT-IHP Health and Community, and SIT-IHP Cities in the 21st Century.
+Please note that there is an earlier deadline for Oxford, LSE, IFSA-Butler UCL, DIS, Copenhagen, DIS, Stockholm, SIT-IHP Health and Community, and SIT-IHP Cities in the 21st Century, and full-year language immersion programs.

 To apply for study abroad, you must complete the following items by the required deadline: